 First off, you’ll need to determine whether your particular organization would benefit from using data visualization tools.
 This will ultimately be based on what the business users want to see and the level of functionality required.
 It’s essential that a spectrum of business users are involved in this analysis, from executives and operational workers who will base business decisions on visualized data to the power-user analysts who are likely to handle the job of crafting visualizations.
 Your IT managers must also be involved and ensure that the back end system will be able to handle the visualization load.

 Some organizations already have some form of business intelligence (BI) or analytics tool in place, so be sure to consider the benefits and limitations they provide.
+Others may be looking to learn more about event driven architecture to decide which option to take.
 The field has come a long way and there are fantastic full-suite providers available like Qlik, so be sure to consider all your options.

 Once you have chosen your system and provider you need to dig into the details.
 Decide what insights you want your data to reveal.
 You need to start with clearly defined objectives and then work to create the right kind of data visualization.
 It’s easy to let it happen the other way-letting the visualization lead you to the insights.